NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 Describe volume and grain boundary diffusion and
 #card
-- Volume diffusion - This occurs through the bulk of the material, it has a very high activation energy making rate of diffusion very low.
+- Vacancy diffusion - This occurs through the bulk of the material, it has a very high activation energy making rate of diffusion very low.
 It is directly limited by the number of vacancies.
 - Grain boundary diffusion - This occurs in [[polycrystalline]] materials, due to the gaps that form in the boundaries between crystals there are lots of vacancies in which [[vacancy diffusion]] is greatly accelerated.